 Cleanliness is an effective pest control strategy that can help you get rid of rodents from your property.
 Remove any waste food that could be lying around, boxes, food packaging materials, trees whose branches hang over the hedge, and bushes around the building.

 Leaky taps and water pipes attract rodents to your property.
 Water helps rats and mice to stay healthy, and so when they find a free source attracts them to make a home within your restaurant.
 If rodents do not have access to water for 4-5 days, they will die of dehydration.
 Let them go looking for water elsewhere; it is one of the surest ways to get rid of them from your restaurant.

 No matter how cautious you are to protect your premises from mice and wild rat infestation, your rats and mice will always keep finding a way to share the food you feed your customers.
 Using pest control methods like setting up rat traps and rat bait stations at the rodent entry points near the perimeter fence or exterior wall, food stores, and anywhere else the rodents may use to enter the premises will help keep them away.

 Cats prevent rats from invading your premises.
 Even if your cat does not chase the rats and mice, its smell will be enough deterrent.

 A single rodent can cause a serious rodent infestation on your property.
 This is because the rat population in a comfortable area grows very fast.
-As soon as you spot rodent activity within your premises, call a rodent control expert to prevent rats from multiplying or ever accessing your foodservice establishments in the future.
+As soon as you spot rodent activity within your premises, call a commercial rodent control expert to prevent rats from multiplying or ever accessing your food service establishments in the future.